holgerimbery/workshop-content/agents-3-challenges/README.md

 ![](./media/049b57c1e7a1de43f19335f69fe01be01ca2128e.png)

-- Begin by renaming the Agent to \"Safe Travels User0XX,\" where XX corresponds to your user number in this session.
+- Begin by renaming the Agent to "Safe Travels User0XX," where XX corresponds to your user number in this session.

-- Please pay attention to the Instructions section; here, you will define your agent\'s purpose and communication style.
+- Please pay attention to the Instructions section; here, you will define your agent's purpose and communication style.

 ![](./media/3abe0bd29bfb04a876bd4d26963f0c58e9890a57.png)